sudoshubh/HivelAssignment/README.md

-## HivelAssessmet
+## Hivel_Assessment

-This is project to showcase the Spring Boot, MongoDB, and Kafka based(Event driven distributed messaging system)
+This project is to showcase my profile in Technology: Spring Boot | MongoDB | Apache_Kafka

 *Requried resources